 3- Let’s have fun but in other languages!

-Educational games can also be utilized in learning languages.
-This study explores how students can learning English as a second language using an interactive game.
+Educational games can also be utilized in learning languages. explores how students can learning English as a second language using an interactive game.
 The game consisted of different scenarios (traveling, finding a job, renting a house), where each scenario contained multiple tasks that students should perform.
 Those tasks required the students to use English language to interact with the scenarios and win the game.

 The study found great feedback from both students and teachers.
 The realistic setting of the game motivated the students to work and made them feel more confident when speaking English in real life.

 Along with improving their attitudes towards learning, educational games provide students with real opportunities to practice their skills and knowledge.